Duet3D/wiki-content/User_manual/Machine_configuration/CAN_connection.md

 If you need to factory reset a board:

-* On Duet 3 Expansion 3HC, set all four address switches off
-* On boards having two buttons (e.g. Toolboard 1LC), power the system up while holding both buttons down
-* On boards having one button (e.g. Scanning Z Probe, Motor 23CL), power the system up while holding the button down
-* On those boards having a reset jumper (e.g. 1XD, 1HCL, Roto Toolboard), fit the jumper and then power up the board.
-Remove the reset jumper after firmware update.
+* On **Duet 3 Expansion 3HC**, set the expansion board address to zero (switches all off) and press the Reset button on the expansion board to commence the firmware update (or power down, change the switches, and power up again).
+When re-syncing is complete, change the switches back to the correct board address and press Reset again (or power down, change the switches, and power up again).
+* On **Duet 3 Toolboard 1LC**, hold down the two buttons while powering up to force a factory reset (which resets the CAN address to the default 121), and cause the board to request a firmware update.
+When re-syncing is complete, cycle power.
+* On **Duet 3 Toolboard 1RR**, **Duet 3 Expansion 1XD**, **Duet 3 Expansion 1HCL**, fit the CAN reset jumper, then power up.
+The CAN address will be reset to default and the board will request a firmware update.
+When re-syncing is complete, turn off power, remove the CAN reset jumper, then power up again.

-The board will reset its address and CAN bus speed to default and request firmware from the main board.
+The board will reset its address to default.
+If the board has a version 3.0 or later bootloader, it will listen for CAN messages broadcast by the mani board at the default bit rate (1Mbit/sec) and also at 500kbit/sec and 250kbit/sec, and if messages are heard then set its bit rate to be the same.
+If the board has a bootloader with a version earlier than 3.0 then it will set the CAN bus speed to default 1Mbut/sec.
+In either case it will then request firmware from the main board.

 ## If the bootloader becomes corrupted